Understanding Magnesium Density: From Material Science to Manufacturing Design

 Relevance for Industrial Buyers

-• Achieve faster response time in moving parts and rotating assemblies
+• faster response in moving parts or rotating assemblies.

 Manufacturing Influence on Final Density